suprajaarthi/JS-Basics/README.md

 - 2 It invokes the custom constructor and creating a unique instance every single time
 - 3 new creates a new copy of the entire obj

-We saw that whenever there is a regular func call it refers to a window obj , w/o using new keyword it gives undefined bcoz w/o "new" it refers to window obj which is {} empty obj so it gives undefined it is a regular fun call seperate instances of users are created
+	- We saw that whenever there is a regular func call it refers to a window obj ,
+	- w/o using new keyword it gives undefined
+	- bcoz w/o "new" it refers to window obj which is {} empty obj so it gives undefined
+	- seperate instances of users are created